cmu-phil/tetrad-manual-rtd/docs/algorithms/cdnod.md

     - Optionally uses the *stable* variant of FAS.

 2. **Forces C → X adjacencies**
-    - For any adjacency between C and a variable X, `Cdnod` orients it as C → X, unless:
+    - For any adjacency between C and a variable X, `CD-NOD` orients it as C → X, unless:
         - that direction is forbidden by knowledge, or
         - the opposite direction is required.

 3. **Orients unshielded colliders with a chosen style**
-    - For each unshielded triple X–Z–Y (with X and Y non-adjacent), `Cdnod` can use:
+    - For each unshielded triple X–Z–Y (with X and Y non-adjacent), `CD-NOD` can use:
         - **SEPSETS**: standard PC rule based on stored separating sets;
         - **CONSERVATIVE**: CPC-style logic (requires consistent evidence);
         - **MAX_P**: compares best p-values for sepsets including vs excluding the middle node Z and orients according to the stronger side.